Nancy recently retired from teaching in the Alabama Community College System. She currently writes freelance articles about business, etc.

 Exercise Options and Precautions for the High Energy Dog

-One of the characteristics of the Feist is its high activity level.
+One of the characteristics of the feist is its high activity level.
 They are extremely active little dogs.
 They not only like to exercise, but their bodies and minds demand a lot of it.
-The following suggestions are designed especially for the Feist, but most would work well with any healthy, high energy dog----not just the Feist breed.
+The following suggestions are designed especially for the feist, but most would work well with any healthy, high energy dog.

 An example of this type problem occurred with my Speck almost immediately after bringing him to my home.
 The yard was almost a half acre with an abundance of trees and squirrels, a dog’s ideal playground.
 It was enclosed on three sides with a six-foot wooden privacy fence that had extra supports along the bottom, making it almost impossible for a dog to dig out.
 He was safe---or so I thought.
 But when I left for work every morning, my little Feist wanted to explore the world outside his playground.

 Even though the yard was surrounded on three sides by a tall privacy fence, my back fence was an easy out for this crafty little dog.
 The wooded lot had once been owned by a local farmer who had put up a four-foot high wire fence, called hog wire, years before I purchased the lot.
 I had left it in place.
 Within three days of coming to live with me, Speck had figured out how to climb this fence and leap over the top.
 In fact, within a short time, he had climbed it so often, the fence leaned outward.
 He could always get out, but he couldn’t climb over and get home.

 When my feist first came to live with me, he was already three years old and rather set in his ways.

 Repeatedly, I attempted to put a leash on my stubborn little dog and every time, he won.
 Of course, obedience school might have helped; I’ll never know.
 So don’t count too heavily on walking this little dog if you haven’t tried him on a leash as a puppy.
 Your chances are far better if you’re dealing with a young feist.